Is there a (Pseudo)Scalar at 95 GeV?

 with $\rho_i$ and $\eta_i$ being real scalar and pseudoscalar degrees of freedom respectively, while $\sqrt{v_1^2+v_2^2}=v\simeq 246\,\mbox{GeV}$.
 From them it is possible to define physical degrees of freedom:

 where $\mathcal{R}_\psi$ is the general $2\times 2$ rotation matrix:

-The angles $\alpha,\beta$ are the mixing angles conventionally defined in two-higgs doublet models, with $\tan\beta=v_2/v_1$.
-The angle $\theta$ is an additional mixing angle for the pseudoscalar states defined by (we customary assume the $m_a < m_A$ hierarchy):
+The angles $\alpha,\beta$ are the mixing angles conventionally defined in two-Higgs doublet models, with $\tan\beta=v_2/v_1$.
+The angle $\theta$ is an additional mixing angle for the pseudoscalar states defined by (we customarily assume the $m_a < m_A$ hierarchy):